In 2023, Summer Solstice in the Northern Hemisphere will occur on Wednesday, June 21 around 10:58 A.M. EDT.

 The proof of this calendar organization system was found in the monument of Stonehenge in England.
 It is believed that the stone circle at Stonehenge was built as a way to determine the date of the Summer Solstice.

-Thousands of people flock to Stonehenge every year to observe the Summer Solstice and perform ancient pagan celebration rituals even to this day.
+Tens of thousands of people flock to Stonehenge every year to observe the Summer Solstice and perform ancient pagan celebration rituals even to this day.
+The best part is visitors get to touch the stone, which has much religious significance, just on this day.

 Celebrate Summer Solstice